PRPO-skupina-08/JustPhotons/permission-check/README.md

 For testing, **make sure you have [Hurl](https://hurl.dev/) installed**.

-To test the application (that is, the specific services of the application, in this case there is only the `images` service), run this command:
+To test the application (that is, the specific services of the application, in this case there is only the `permissions` service), run this command:
 ```bash
 make test
 ```